Constructing group actions on quasi-trees and applications to mapping class groups: Abstract

 \section{Abstract}

+A quasi-tree is a geodesic metric space quasi-isometric to a tree.
 We give a general construction of many actions of groups on quasi-trees.
-We show that mapping class groups act on finite products of $\delta$-hyperbolic spaces so that orbit maps are quasi-isometric embeddings.
+The groups we can handle include non-elementary (relatively) hyperbolic groups, $CAT(0)$ groups with rank 1 elements, mapping class groups and $Out(F_n)$.
+As an application, we show that mapping class groups act on finite products of $\delta$-hyperbolic spaces so that orbit maps are quasi-isometric embeddings.
 We prove that mapping class groups have finite asymptotic dimension.